GuildCrafts/web-development-js/_goals/255-Init_5-Web_APIs.md

 By the time you are finished with these initiation goals, you should be skilled enough to complete the [Simple Book Store][simple-book-store] goal: it is a good target for you to aim for in your first 6 weeks.

+### Goodbye Stages and Pace

+If you've been following along with the initiation goals so far, you are used to goals being broken down into stages that correspond nicely to a "Recommended Pace".
+You'll notice that this goal does _not_ have stages or a pace.

+So, what's going on?
+In a nutshell, it's time to take away the scaffolding.

+Most of the other goals that you'll work on at Learners Guild very intentionally _do not_ provide stages or pace.
+Instead, they list the specs and your job is to figure out how to get everything done in the time allotted.

+The reason that most goals don't include stages or pace is because that isn't how it works on a real software development team.
+You won't have someone telling you how to _manage your time_.
+This skill—**time management**—is one that you will need to learn and practice, and now is the perfect time to start!

+If this is daunting to you, then ask a coach or another learner for help setting your own pace.
+Practice outlining the work with your team, and breaking it down into manageable chunks so that each day you are thinking only about one part of the problem, and are not overwhelmed with the whole enchilada.

 ## Specifications